KingAndrew3000/cse15l-lab-reports/lab-report-4-week-8.md

 ![image](labreport4_4.png)

-As you can see above, the output the program gave was an empty array, meaning that it didn't get any urls, hence why the test failed.
+As you can see above, the output the program gave was almost correct except that it also returned url.com,which is false and why the test failed.

 <br/>